-In order to earn the bachelor of arts in business administration degree with a major in finance, students must complete 180 quarter credits with a cumulative and major/program grade point average of 2.25, including the following:
+In order to earn the bachelor of arts in business administration degree with a major in finance, students must complete a minimum of 180 quarter credits with a cumulative and major/program grade point average of 2.25, including the following:

-EN 110 Freshman English 5
+EN 110 Freshman English

 PL 110 Introduction to Philosophy and Critical Thinking 5

-Choose one of the following two courses: 5
+Ch oose one of the following two courses: 5

 HS 120 Introduction to Western Civilization

 HS 121 Studies in Modern Civilization

 EN 120 Masterpieces of Literature 5

-MT 130 Elements of Calculus for Business (or MT 134)
+MT 130 Elements of Calculus for Business (or MT 134) 5

-FA 120 Experiencing the Arts
+FA 120 Experiencing the Arts Philosophy of the Human Person 5

-PL 220 Philosophy of the Human Person
+PL 220 Philosophy of the Human Person 5

 Lab Scien ce 5

 Social Sci ence I (not economics) 5

 Social Sci ence II (EC 271 required) 5

-and Religious Studies Phase II (200-299)
+Theology and Religious Studies Phase II (200-299) 5

-pper division)
+oper division)

 Theology and Religious Studies Phase III (300-399) 5

+plinary satisfied within major

-Senior Syn nthesis (satisfied by MGMT 482) 5
+Senior Syn nthesis satisfied by MGMT 482

-Major re equirements must earn a C- grade or better.
+Major re quirements must earn a C- grade or better.

-core curriculum information beginning on page 55.

 II.
-ASBE AI rts and Sciences Requirements
+ASBE A rts and Sciences Requirements

-Arts and Sci ences Elective (or MT 118) 5
+Arts and Sci iences Elective (or MT 118) .
+5

 CSC 103 Introduction to Computers and Application 5

-COM 235 Communication for Business 5

 III.
 ASBE B usiness Foundation Requirements

 ACC 230 Principles of Accounting I 5

-ACC 231 Principles of Accounting II
+ACC 231 Principles of Accounting II 5

 EC 260 Business Statistics 5

-EC 272 Principles of Economics-Micro 5
+EC 272 Principles of Accounting I Business Statistics Principles of Economics-Micro 5

-EC 310 Quantitative Methods and Applications
+EC 310 Quantitative Methods and Applications 5

+MGMT 280 Communication for Business 5

-Choose one of the following two courses: 5
+Choose one of the following two courses: .
+5

-Global Environment of Business
+MGMT 320

 EC 330 Int'l Economic Events and Business Decisions

-FIN 340 Business Finance
+FIN 340 Business Finance 5

 MKTG 350 Introduction to Marketing 5

-OP 360 Manufacturing and Service Operations
+OP 360 Introduction to Marketing Manufacturing and Service Operations 5

-BUSA 370 Business and International Law
+BUSA 370 Business and International Law 5

-MGMT 380 Principles of Management 5
+MGMT 380 Principles of Management

-MCMT 482 Business Policy and Strategy
+MGMT 482 Business Policy and Strategy 5

 Twenty-five credits, including:

 FIN 342 Intermediate Corporate Finance

-FIN 344 Investments and Portfolio Theory5
+FIN 344 Investments and Portfolio Theory

-FIN 443 Financial Institutions and Markets5
+FIN 443 Financial Institutions and Markets

-FIN Electives10
+FIN Electives 10

 (Choose from EC 330, FIN 441, 444, 445, 446, or other approved upper-division finance courses.)

 Please Note: 1.
 Finance majors must take EC 330 as part of the business foundation or as one of the two elective courses in the major.
 2. Students are encouraged to take additional courses in accounting and economics as general electives.
-3. ACC 432 Financial Statement Analysis is highly recommended as a general elective.
+3. ACC 432 Issues in Financial Reporting is highly recommended as a general elective.